nmantani/FileInsight-plugins/README.txt

 * TrID
   Send selected region (the whole file if not selected) to TrID

+* XOR search
+  Search XORed / bit-rotated string in selected region (the whole file if not selected)

 * XOR with next byte
   XOR selected region while using next byte as XOR key

 How to use:
 Please copy plugin folders to %USERPROFILE%\Documents\FileInsight\plugins .
 You need Python installed in addition to FileInsight.

 For the TrID plugin, please edit TRID_PATH variable in main.py according to your TrID installation path.

 Author: Nobutaka Mantani <nobutaka@nobutaka.org>
 License: The BSD 2-Clause License (http://opensource.org/licenses/bsd-license.php)